ifroob/viet-portphotio/DEPLOYMENT.md

 ## Step 4: Update CORS Configuration

 ### Update Backend CORS
-1. Edit your Railway backend code
+1. Your backend code already includes proper CORS configuration
-2. Update the CORS origins in `server.py`:
+2. The deployment will automatically allow your Vercel domain
+3. If you need to update CORS origins, modify `server.py` in your repository:
 ```python
 allow_origins=[
     "http://localhost:3000",  # Local development